dart-lang/site-www/src/tools/pub/package-layout.md

 [`pub upgrade`](/tools/pub/cmd/pub-upgrade), or
 [`pub downgrade`](/tools/pub/cmd/pub-downgrade) on the package, you will also have a **lockfile**, named `pubspec.lock`.
-If your package is an [application package](/tools/pub/glossary#application-package), this will be checked into source control.
-Otherwise, it won't be.
+If your package is an [application package](/tools/pub/glossary#application-package), check the lockfile into source control.
+Otherwise, don't.

 {% prettify none %}
 enchilada/
+  .packages
   packages/
     ...
 {% endprettify %}

-Running pub also generates a `packages` directory.
-You will *not* check this into source control, and you won't need to worry too much about its contents.
-Consider it pub magic, but not scary magic.
+Running pub also generates a `.packages` file and—unless you specify the `--no-packages-dir` flag—at least one directory named `packages`.
+Don't check these into source control.

 The open source community has a few other files that commonly appear at the top level of a project: `LICENSE`, `AUTHORS`, etc. If you use any of those, they can